 - Drugs, such as steroids

-In many cases, dogs start to eat their own poop because of some kind of environmental stress or behavioral triggers, including:
+In some cases, dogs start to eat their own poop because of some kind of environmental stress or behavioral triggers, including:

 - Isolation: Studies have shown that dogs who are kept alone in kennels or basements are more likely to eat poop than those dogs who live close to their people.

 - Restrictive confinement: Spending too much time confined in a small space can cause a dog to develop a poop-eating problem.
 It’s not unusual to see coprophagia in dogs rescued from crowded shelters.

-- Anxiety: often a result of a person using punishment or harsh methods during house training.
+- Anxiety: Often, copraphagia is a result of a person using punishment or harsh methods during house training.
 According to this theory, dogs may eliminate and then eat their own poop to get rid of the evidence, but then they are punished more.
 It becomes a vicious cycle.

-- Attention-seeking: Dogs eat their own poop to get a reaction from their humans, which they inevitably will.
-So if you see your dog doing this, don’t overreact.
+- Attention-seeking: Dogs may eat their own poop to get a reaction from their humans, which they inevitably will.
+So if you see your dog is eating poop, don’t overreact.

-- Inappropriate association with real food: Dogs who are fed in proximity to their feces may make a connection between the odors of food and those of poop and will be unable to tell the difference.
+- Inappropriate association with real food: Dogs who are fed in proximity to their poop may make a connection between the odors of food and those of feces and will be unable to tell the difference.

 - Scenting it on their mothers: Lindsay writes that in some cases, puppies will get confused by sniffing fecal odors on their mother’s breath after she has cleaned them.
 Also, sometimes mothers may regurgitate food that is mixed with puppy fecal matter.
 He calls this an “appetitive inoculation,” which may set a puppy up to develop this bad habit.

-- Living with a sick or elderly dog: Sometimes a healthy dog will consume stools from a weaker canine member of the household, especially in cases of fecal incontinence.
+- Living with a sick or elderly dog: Sometimes a healthy dog will consume poop from a weaker dog in the household, especially in cases of fecal incontinence.
 Scientists hypothesize that this may be related to the instinct to protect the pack from predators.

 Veterinarians and dog owners have seen improvements the behavior of a dog who eats poop by using a few strategies, including:

-- Vitamin supplementation: There’s been a long-standing theory that dogs eat feces because they are missing something in their diets, so a dog multivitamin could be helpful.
+- Vitamin supplementation: There’s been a long-standing theory that dogs eat poop because they are missing something in their diets, so a dog multivitamin could be helpful.
 Vitamin-B deficiency, in particular, has been a prime suspect, and studies have backed this up.
 In 1981, scientists showed fecal microbial activity synthesized thiamine, a B-vitamin.
 Other research found other missing nutrients.

 - Enzyme supplementation: The modern canine diet is higher in carbohydrates and lower in meat-based proteins and fats than the canine ancestral diet.
-Some people have had success with digestive enzyme supplements for dogs, including some products that contain papain, an enzyme.
+Some people have had success with digestive enzyme supplements for dogs, including some products that contain papain, an enzyme that aids digestion.

 - Taste-aversion products: The theory is that certain tastes and smells are as disgusting to dogs as the idea of stool eating is to us, so offering a poop-eating deterrent treat or adding a poop-eating deterrent powder to food will make the poop that’s being produced less appealing.
-Many of these products contain monosodium glutamate, camomile, pepper-plant derivatives, yucca, garlic, and parsley.
+Many of these products contain monosodium glutamate, chamomile, pepper-plant derivatives, yucca, garlic, and parsley.
 Just remember: All of the dogs (and cats) in the household need to eat a stool-eating deterrent in order for their poop to be unpalatable to the dog who’s got the poop-eating habit.
 Some dog owners will also use a bitter-tasting spray on poop to make it taste worse.

 Perhaps the best way to stop the problem of a dog eating poop is through training and environmental management methods, including:

-- Keep the dog’s living area clean, including the yard, so there will be no poops for him to pick up.
+- Keep your dog’s living area clean, including the yard, so there will be no piles of poop for them to be tempted to eat.

-- Cat owners should keep that litter box clean or out of the dog’s reach.
+- Cat owners should keep the litter box clean or out of the dog’s reach.
 You can find covered cat litter boxes that help keep dogs out, or use a dog gate to restrict access to the box

-- Supervise your dog on walks, and pick up after him immediately.
+- Supervise your dog on walks, and pick up their poop immediately.

 - Training.
-Work hard on the commands “leave it” and “come.”
-One simple exercise, suggested by Debra Horwitz, DVM, Diplomate ACVB, and Gary Landsberg, DVM, Diplomate ACVB, is to teach your dog to come to you for a food treat as soon as he has eliminated.
-That way, the dog will develop a habit to run to you for a tasty tidbit, instead of reaching for the revolting recyclable on the ground.
+Work hard on the cues “leave it” and “come.”
+One simple exercise is to teach your dog to come to you for a treat as soon as they’ve pooped.
+That way, your dog will develop a habit of paying attention to you for a tasty tidbit, instead of turning toward the revolting one on the ground.